MaxBWiseman/CatFanWebsite--MaxW/README.md

 ### There is a bug with responsive design on tablet view at the bottom of the index.html page.
 ![alt text](assets/images/knownbug.png)

-### Update on responsive design bug, removed map for tablet view and hid mobile only footer, centering still needed
+### Update on responsive design bug, removed map for tablet view and hid mobile only footer, centering still needed.
 ![alt text](assets/images/knownbug2.png)

 ### Temporary fix with centering with 'margin-left:350px;'

+### Githubs version of markdown does not support the <u></u> tags, changed to '**' asterisk bold in my readme file.

 # Credits